Felipe1990/Moon/_posts/2018-07-06-RSelenium.md

 remDr$open(silent = T)
 {% endhighlight %}

-That will link your session to the virtual machine you initiate, which you can check using VNC viewer.
+That will link your session to the virtual machine you initiated, which you can check using VNC viewer.
 Note the numbers (IP and port), the same we defined before.

 From this point on RSelenium [help](https://mran.revolutionanalytics.com/snapshot/2014-09-12/web/packages/RSelenium/RSelenium.pdf) and tutorials like [this](https://www.computerworld.com/article/2971265/application-development/how-to-drive-a-web-browser-with-r-and-rselenium.html) will help a lot.
 Basically what you'll be doing is sending, from R to the web browser, the directions you usually send using your mouse and keyboard.

 After you are done using RSelenium I consider good practice the following steps.

-1. Close the web browser connection from R.
+-	Close the web browser connection from R.

 {% highlight r%}
 remDr$close()
 {% endhighlight %}

-2. Close the VNC Viewer application.
+-	Close the VNC Viewer application.

-3. Stop the docker an virtual machine in "Quickstart Docker Terminal".
+-	Stop the docker an virtual machine in "Quickstart Docker Terminal".

 Run the following lines: